Solar Eclipse Corona

 expand_more

-Experts emphasize that observing the partially eclipsed Sun is only safe when using solar filters that strictly comply with the international standard EN ISO 12312-2:2015.
+Experts emphasize that observing the partially eclipsed Sun is only safe when using solar filters that strictly comply with the international EN ISO 12312-2:2015 standard.
 Regular sunglasses are never safe.

-• Proper placement: Put on the glasses while looking away from the Sun.
+• Proper placement: Put on your glasses while looking away from the Sun.
 If you wear prescription glasses, place the eclipse glasses over them.

 • Supervise children: They must be supervised at all times.

 Extreme Caution with Optical Devices: Never look at the Sun through an unfiltered camera or telescope, even if you are wearing eclipse glasses.
-The concentrated rays will burn the filter and your eyes.
+The concentrated rays will burn the filter instantly and cause blindness or irreversible damage.

 Maintenance: EN ISO 12312-2:2015 glasses in good condition can be reused indefinitely.
 Clean them only with a dry microfiber cloth.
 Never use water or solvents on cardboard viewers.